sastraswara/sastraswara.github.io/works.md

-[Laut Jerebu in Choreographic Device 4]({% link works/laut-jerebu-choreographic-devices.md %})<br> Conversation and performance on the choreographic of language, mapping, nationhood, and diaspora in relation to the construction of identity, with jee chan and Jelena Golubovic, London.
+[Laut Jerebu in Choreographic Device 4]({% link works/laut-jerebu-choreographic-devices.md %})<br> Conversation and performance on the choreographic of language, mapping, nationhood, and diaspora in relation to the construction of identity, with jee chan and Jelena Golubovic, Institute of Contemporary Art, London.

 [Encounters & A Thousand Weaverbirds (WIP)]({% link works/weaverbirds.md %})<br>
-Presentation of work in progres, talk, and improvisatory performance during the artistic lab of CTM Festival 2025, Berlin.
+Presentation of work in progres, talk, and improvisatory performance during the artistic lab of CTM Festival 2025, Radial System, Berlin.

-[Sungai (Upcoming)]()<br> A planned audiovisual composition based on the new work of the Indonesian author Triyanto Triwikromo, Berlin.
+[Sinta x Dahana]({% link works/sinta.md %})<br> A dance piece based on Shinta's Trial of Fire from the epic Ramayana, with the dancer/choreographer Ruben Reniers, dock11, Berlin.

-[Shinta x Dahana (Upcoming)]()<br> A planned new dance piece based on Shinta's Trial of Fire from the epic Ramayana, with the dancer/choreographer Ruben Reniers, Berlin.
+[Nieselregen/Gerimis]()<br> An audiovisual composition based on the novel "Seperti Gerimis Merah di Auschwitz" of the Indonesian author Triyanto Triwikromo, Haus der Indonesischen Kulturen, Berlin.

 [The Void and Its Attaintment (Upcoming)]()<br> A planned audiovisual installation for gamelan automaton, 4 channel electronics, video, and shadow